MysteryDash/Offline-PS4-Remote-Play/README.md

 8. Click on Save Script.
 9. That's it for Fiddler.
 You have nothing to save by yourself.
 The only thing that matters now is that Fiddler must be up and running when you want to play without Internet.
 10. There's still something to do.
 Currently, if you open Remote Play, it'll tell you that (if you are truly disconnected) there is not network connection available.
 To fix this, create an access point on your phone and connect to it (there's no need to have an Internet connection available on your phone, otherwise it would defeat the point of having done everything mentionned above).
 Note that you can also use any free hotspot you may have around you.
 11. It's already done !
-When you'll start Remote Play, it'll think that an Internet connection is available (when it's merely connected to a hotspot WITHOUT Internet) and when it'll try to look for updates Fiddler will take care of it.
+When you'll start the Remote Play, it'll think that an Internet connection is available (when it's merely connected to a hotspot WITHOUT Internet) and when it'll try to look for updates Fiddler will take care of it.
 12. Enjoy the offline PS4 Remote Play.

 ## Contributing